THE "GET BACK" SESSIONS

 These stampers were used in November 1974 for a release on black vinyl, colored TMOQ-smokin’ pig label, and again in 1983, with a new insert cover, on black vinyl and colored TMOQ-smokin' pig label.

 INTEREST.
 Not as interesting as the first TMOQ release, but the pressings from early 1973 in colored vinyl retain some interest. ***/*

 THE WIZARDO ISSUES

 Wizardo records copied the TMOQ album in spring 1976, on an LP titled GET BACK SESSIONS STUDIO OUTAKES, matrix WRMB-352 A / WRMB-352 B. This is by far the worst copy of the "Get Back Sessions" ever produced.
 It is taken from a TMOQ record in noticeably decreased sound quality; moreover, it lacks the last two tracks and has Let it be abruptly interrupted after 2:48.
 Three issues have been seen:

 1. spring to late 1976. insert numbered WRMB 320, printed in pink or white paper, yellow / green El' Wizardo label with multicolored vinyl or red Wizardo Re-issue series or Cat'n'Dog labels with black vinyl (this last one was released in late 1976).

 3. 1977.
 New stampers with WRMB-352 scratched and the TMOQ-smokin' pig record number 73201 added, insert reproducing the Lemon Record "rooftop" cover, green "Von Grossenshush" label with fake titles in German language.

 INTEREST.
 The Wizardo versions in colored and multicolored vinyl have a good collectible value ***.
 The other releases are worthless. *.

-Another copy of this record was released in 1976 together with a copy of GET BACK SESSIONS 2 (VIRGIN PLUS THREE); in this record the two TMOQ records were squeezed onto a single LP, which bore Idle Mind labels, matrix TMQ-71024 A.B / TMQ-71024 A.B.
+Another copy of this record was released in 1976 together with a copy of GET BACK SESSIONS 2 (VIRGIN PLUS THREE); in this record the two TMOQ records were squeezed onto a single LP, which bore Idle Mind labels, matrix / TMQ 71068 A.B / TMQ-71024 A.B.
 The first track of side 1 is The Long and Winding Road, lifted from side 2, where there was not enough space.
-This record came with two yellow-orange inserts, one with the "phonograph" and the second eproducing the VIRGIN PLUS THREE insert or, alternatively, with a light blue insert with the "phonograph" cover and the second insert in orange-pink paper reproducing the original MORE GET BACK SESSIONS cover.
+This record came with two yellow-orange inserts, one with the "phonograph" cover and the second reproducing the VIRGIN PLUS THREE insert or, alternatively, with a light blue insert with the "phonograph" cover and the second insert in orange-pink paper reproducing the original MORE GET BACK SESSIONS cover.